 The structure of the paper is as follows: In Sec.~\ref{RGsection}, we review the Wilsonian and Kadanoff RG frameworks, emphasizing their distinctions from holographic RG.
 To reconcile these differences, we introduce a framework termed ``quantum RG'' \cite{Lee:2013dln, Lee:2016uqc}, which we further extend into SymQRG.
 This section explains in detail the underlying concepts and procedures of SymQRG.

 To concretize this framework, we present two examples of SymQRG: \begin{itemize}

 \item{In Sec.~\ref{TTbar}, we explore the $T\bar{T}$ deformation for continuum field theories \cite{Zamolodchikov:2004ce, McGough:2016lol}, demonstrating its natural fit within the SymQRG framework.
 Specifically, we show that $T\bar{T}$-deformed theories are connected through an integral kernel corresponding to the 3D gravitational path integral.
 We then reformulate this in operator formalism, verifying that it satisfies the Wheeler-DeWitt equation.
-Written in operator formalism, it is clear that there is an underlying 3D long-range entangled ground state that fulfills the no-flux condition, underlying any 2D CFTs.}
+Written in operator formalism, it is clear that there is an underlying 3D long-range entangled ground state that fulfills the no-flux condition, common to 2D CFTs.}

-\item{In Sec.~\ref{tensor network}, we extend the tensor network state sum representation of 2D CFTs, as introduced in \cite{Chen:2022wvy, Cheng:2023kxh, Chen:2024unp, Hung:2024gma}, to establish a discrete formalism for SymQRG.
-This section begins with a review of the Turaev-Viro TQFT and the Levin-Wen string-net model, coming from the Moore-Seiberg data of 2D CFTs, which serve as the SymTFT for 2D CFTs.
-Following this, we revisit the construction of exact tensor networks for 2D CFTs, framing them as overlaps in the Hilbert space of the underlying string-net model, explicitly realizing the sandwich construction using intrinsic CFT data.
-The two quantum states in \eqref{overlapinintro} are expressed separately in terms of conformal blocks and BCFT structure coefficients.
-Using these ``BCFT Legos'', we simultaneously build up both the CFT and the bulk AdS spacetime\cite{Hung:2024gma}.
-We then elaborate on the SymQRG procedure inherent in this construction, showing how it yields an analytic MERA-like tensor network.
-Additionally, we analyze deformations away from the CFT fixed points and their implications.
-We conclude this section by emphasizing the pivotal role tensor networks play in the exact construction of both the CFT and its bulk dual.
+\item{In Sec.~\ref{tensor network}, we establish the discrete formalism for SymQRG, extending the exact tensor network state sum representation of 2D CFTs introduced in \cite{Chen:2022wvy, Cheng:2023kxh, Chen:2024unp, Hung:2024gma}.
+After a brief review of the Turaev-Viro TQFT and the Levin-Wen string-net model, the two quantum states in \eqref{overlapinintro} are constructed from conformal blocks and BCFT structure coefficients (``BCFT Legos'' that simultaneously build up the CFT and the bulk AdS spacetime\cite{Hung:2024gma}), and crossing symmetry is shown to yield an analytic MERA-like SymQRG network, including deformations away from the CFT fixed point. }

-Recognizing that this example might be unfamiliar to many readers yet crucial for advancing the study of the non-perturbative and background independent dictionary for the AdS/CFT correspondence, we include Fig.~\ref{coarsegrain} as a preview of the entire procedure, and Fig.~\ref{latticesymqrg} for a logical map behind tensor network SymQRG.}

 \end{itemize}